 - Submandibular lymphadenopathy (enlarged lymph nodes under the jaw)

-It is possible for a cat to be a carrier.
-That is they ‘carry’ and can pass on the infection but do not show clinical symptoms.
+A cat can be a carrier, which means they carry and can pass on the infection but do not show clinical symptoms.

 The veterinarian will perform a complete physical examination and obtain a medical history from you.
 It is not possible to diagnose bordetella by presenting symptoms and diagnostic tests will be necessary to determine the pathogen.